MDAnalysis/MDAnalysis.github.io/_posts/2022-08-24-mdakits-intro.md

 designation of authors/maintainers, documentation, and tests and continuous integration.
 Registered MDAKits will be *listed publicly* and thus be advertised to the whole MDAnalysis community.
-They will also be *continuosly tested* against the latest released version and the current development version of the core MDAnalysis library so that users and developers have an up-to-date view of the code health of an MDAKit.
+They will also be *continuously tested* against the latest released version and the current development version of the core MDAnalysis library so that users and developers have an up-to-date view of the code health of an MDAKit.